-- The auricle lies in the dorsal part of the pericardium, while the ventricle is situated just below it in the same vertical axis. - The auricle is a thin-walled, highly contractile sac and more or less triangular in shape. - The efferent ctenidial vein from the ctenidium and the efferent renal vein from the posterior chamber of the renal organ open into the apex of the auricle, while the pulmonary vein from pulmonary sac opens at a slightly lower level at its anterior end. - The auricle communicates with the ventricle by an aperture auriculo-ventricular opening having two semi-lunar valves, so arranged as to allow the blood from the auricle to flow into the ventricle but not in the reverse direction.
+- The auricle lies in the dorsal part of the pericardium, while the ventricle is situated just below it in the same vertical axis. - The auricle is a thin-walled, highly contractile sac and more or less triangular in shape. - The efferent ctenidial vein from the ctenidium and the efferent renal vein from the posterior chamber of the renal organ open into the apex of the auricle, while the pulmonary vein from pulmonary sac opens at a slightly lower level at its anterior end. - ➤ The auricle communicates with the ventricle by an aperture auriculoventricular opening having two semi-lunar valves.